yiisoft-contrib/yiiframework.com/README.md

 # You may also build only parts of the docs, run  make help  for the available commands.
 make docs

+# populate the search index by running
+./yii search/rebuild
 ```

 ### Web Server Setup